ChrisLTD/ChrisLTD.com/_posts/2014-12-17-arduino-getting-started.md

 ![Blinking LED](/blog/images/2014/12/arduino-blink.gif)

 Other projects from the kit are a bit more complex.
 In other lessons you learn how to speed up the blinking LED with a [potentiometer](http://en.wikipedia.org/wiki/Potentiometer), play a tune on a speaker, read the temperature from a temperature sensor, and more.
+Once you’re comfortable enough, you can start combining the components and code into whatever you’d like.

 Arduino is an inexpensive way to learn about electronic circuits and programming, and I wouldn’t hesistate recommending it to anyone that’s interested in physical computing.
 To get started, all you’ll need is a decent kit, and a computer that can upload programs to the Arduino board through a USB port.
 No soldering required!